Everyone-Needs-A-Copilot/.github/README.md

 ## **Why Choose Copilot?**

 Unlike traditional consulting firms that aim to **sell you more services**, Copilot is solely focused on helping your organization **have the right conversations** to drive change.
-Our workshops are **unbiased, results-driven, and tailored to your specific needs,** our Strategic Engagmenets provide you the support to create new innovations to differentiate in the market, and our fractional services are designed to get you through specific seasons of growth.
+Our workshops are **unbiased, results-driven, and tailored to your specific needs,** our Strategic Engagements provide you the support to create new innovations to differentiate in the market, and our fractional services are designed to get you through specific seasons of growth.

 We help organizations:
 ✅ Solve complex problems